Flyingpanzer/recipe-list/README.md

-# Test task "Film list application"
+# Test task "Recipe list application"

-SPA with REST API for representing film list
+SPA with REST API for representing recipe list

 ## Functionality:

-- Add film to list
+- Add recipe to list
-- Delete film from list
+- Delete recipe from list
-- Display film details
+- Display recipe details
-- Search film by title and by actor name
+- Search recipe by title and by actor name
-- Sort film list by film title
+- Sort recipe list by recipe title
-- Import films from text document
+- Import recipes from text document

 ## Technologies